 Getting Started

-Floating UI is a small library that helps you create “floating” elements such as tooltips, popovers, dropdowns, and more.
+Floating UI is a library that helps you create “floating” elements such as tooltips, popovers, dropdowns, and more.

 Install